data-skeptic/blog/transcripts/2016/machine-learning-on-images-with-noisy-human-centric-labels.md

+## Machine Learning on Images with Noisy Human-centric Labels

 **Segment Intro**: Data Skeptic features interviews with experts on topics related to data science, all through the eye of scientific skepticism.

 **Host**: Okay, Linhda, before I get into my interview today, I was hoping you could help me with something.
 Is that okay?